jimbucktoo/bitly-front-end/README.md

 # bitly-front-end

-bitly-front-end is a single page web application constructed in javascript to access bitly's link shortening API and create a quality user experience around it.
+bitly-front-end is a single page web application created in javascript to access bitly's link shortening API and fabricate a quality user experience around it.

 ## Links